mongodb/specifications/source/unified-test-format/unified-test-format.rst

 List of documents that should correspond to the contents of a collection.
 This structure is used by both `initialData`_ and `test.outcome <test_outcome_>`_, which insert and read documents, respectively.
-Both of those directives may operate on the collection(s) under test, they do not share the same Collection and MongoClient object(s) as test `operations <operation_>`_.
 The structure of this document is as follows:

 - ``collectionName``: Optional string.
 Collection name (not an `entity`_).
   Defaults to the name of the collection under test (see: `collectionName`_).